DevnagriAI/devnagri_docs/guide/Dota_web.md

 ## Jump to Segment

-User can enter any segment number in the search box and click on **Go** button to jump to that segment number on the page.
+Users can input any segment number into the text box and click the ***Go*** button to navigate to that specific segment within the order.

 ![jumptosorting](./images/jump.png)

 ## Autofill MT

-Using this option all the untranslated sentence will be filled up with devnagri MT.
+Selecting this option will automatically populate all untranslated segments with the chosen machine translation type.

 ![Autofill](./images/DOTA_Web/AutoFill.png)

 ## Preview

-Using this option user can preview page in translated language once translation is completed.
+Using this option user can preview the webpage in translated language once translation is completed.

 ![Preview](./images/DOTA_Web/Preview.png)

 ## Stats

-User can check Translation Statistics using this option
+Users can check Translation Statistics using this option.

 ![StatsOption](./images/DOTA_Web/Stats1.png)